PerfectThymeTech/terraform-azurerm-modules/modules/aistudiohub/README.md

 ## Info for user-defined outbound rule management

 We have decided to manage the outbund rules using a separate Terraform module.
-Reasons for this decision and the module can be found here:
+Reasons for this decision and the module can be found here: [Azure AI Studio Outbound Rules](/modules/aistudiooutboundrules/)

 ## Documentation
 <!-- markdownlint-disable MD033 -->